doriancodes/linkleaf/crates/linkleaf-cli/README.md

 `linkleaf` is a simple, protobuf-backed feed manager for storing and organizing links.
 It uses a Protocol Buffers schema to define a portable, versioned format for feeds and individual link entries.

-The command-line interface (`linkleaf`) lets you create a feed, add links, list/inspect entries, render a static HTML page, and publish updates to a git remote—persisting everything to a compact `.pb` file.
+The command-line interface (`linkleaf`) lets you create a feed, add links and list/inspect entries from a compact `.pb` file.

 > ⚠️ **Warning**: both the CLI and the public API are under active development; details may change between versions.